Schedule Commands

 resticprofile schedule --all

-Please note, schedules are always independent of each other no matter whether they have been created with --all, by group or from a single profile.
+Schedules are always independent, regardless of whether they are created with --all or from a single profile.

 schedule command

-Please note on systemd, we need to start the timer once to enable it.
-Otherwise it will only be enabled on the next reboot.
-If you dont’ want to start (and enable) it now, pass the --no-start flag to the command line.
+Note: On systemd, you need to start the timer once to enable it.
+Otherwise, it will only be enabled on the next reboot.
+If you don’t want to start (and enable) it now, pass the --no-start flag to the command.

-Also if you use the --all flag to schedule all your profiles at once, make sure you use only the user mode or system mode.
-A combination of both would not schedule the tasks properly:
+If you use the --all flag to schedule all profiles at once, use either user mode or system mode.
+Combining both will not schedule tasks properly:

-• if the user is not privileged, only the user tasks will be scheduled
+• If the user is not privileged, only user tasks will be scheduled.

-• if the user is privileged, all schedule will end-up as a system schedule
+• If the user is privileged, all schedules will be system schedules.

 unschedule command

-Remove all the schedules defined on the selected profile or profiles.
+Remove all schedules defined on the selected profile, or all profiles using the --all flag.

 status command